Getting the most from key messages in local government projects

 Give Elm Elementary kids and their families a safer route to walk and ride to school.

-Remove potholes that invite risky swerving near kids.
+Remove potholes that lead to drivers swerving near kids.

-End flooding, so the smooth new surface will last longer.
+Cut way down on water damage, so the smooth new road surface will last longer.

 [Call to action]

 Sign up for project updates.
-We’ll let you know about events where you can share thoughts about:
+We’ll let you know of events where you can share thoughts about:

 How the upgraded street will work and feel.